 The purpose of the Internal Audit function is to assist the Board and Management in the effective discharge of their fiduciary and administrative responsibilities by providing independent, objective assurance and consulting services with respect to evaluating risk management, control, and governance process.
 To ensure independence and objectivity, Internal Audit reports directly to the Audit and Risk Management Committee.
 For administrative matters the Head of Internal Audit has a secondary reporting line to the Chief Executive Officer.
 The Internal Audit function adopts standards issued by the Institute of Internal Audit (IIA).
 Internal Audit services are provided by Dubai Financial Market which follows a risk based audit approach.
 An annual risk based internal audit plan is prepared based on the rating of following criteria; in addition to management request and required mandatory audits.

 All key areas subject to high and medium risks such as compliance, financial, information technology and operations are included in the plan while the non-priority and low risk areas are excluded or to be considered later depending on circumstances.
-Risk registers During the planning process key business areas and operational risks are identified, compiled, risk rated and ranked to draw a final risk assessed audit scope of work that factors in high and medium risk areas.
+During the planning process key business areas and operational risks are identified, compiled, risk rated and ranked to draw a final risk assessed audit scope of work that factors in high and medium risk areas.
 The audit plan, submitted to the Audit and Risk Management Committee for approval, provides information about the risk assessment, the current order of priority of audit projects and how they are to be carried out.
 The audit plan outlines the key departments, activities and processes to audit and estimated start dates and completion timelines as well resources dedicated for the audit.
-The Internal Audit submits regular activity reports to the Audit and Risk Management Committee and Management summarizing the results of the audit assignment including significant risk exposures and control issues and follow up on the issues raised in the audit report.
-Internal Audit liaises regularly with internal stakeholders to maintain and uphold communication and relationship to a high level.
+Internal Audit submits regular activity reports to the Audit and Risk Management Committee and Management summarizing the results of the audit assignment including significant risk exposures and control issues and follow up on the issues raised in the audit report.
+Internal Audit liaises regularly with internal stakeholders to maintain and uphold communication and relationships to a high level.
 The key internal stakeholders include compliance, company secretariat and risk management functions.